anas-ambri/anas-ambri.github.io/_posts/unpublished/2016-09-19-what-your-http-client-says-about-your-app.md

 ## Why is this important?

-Starting from Honeycomb, it was no longer possible to make network calls from the main thread (or else, the app would crash with a [NetworkOnMainThreadException](https://developer.android.com/reference/android/os/NetworkOnMainThreadException.html).
-The goal of this change was to force developers to put long-running operations off the main thread (other such operations are disk read & writes, or even [custom slow calls](https://developer.android.com/reference/android/os/StrictMode.ThreadPolicy.Builder.html)).
-Ultimately, it was this restriction (along with multi-core processors) that forced Android developers to start looking into ways for solving multi-threading on Android.
-This is the reason we ended up moving from single-threaded apps, to AsyncTask & Intent Services, and finally to RxJava.
-(Who said [Honeycomb was useless?](https://www.reddit.com/r/AndroidMasterRace/comments/41g74s/what_would_you_say_are_the_best_and_worst/))
+Starting from Honeycomb, it was no longer possible to make network calls on the main thread (or else, the app would crash with a [NetworkOnMainThreadException](https://developer.android.com/reference/android/os/NetworkOnMainThreadException.html)).
+The goal of this change was to encourage developers to put long-running operations [off the main thread](http://android-developers.blogspot.ca/2010/12/new-gingerbread-api-strictmode.html).
+Ultimately, it was this restriction (along with multi-core processors) that forced Android developers to start looking into ways to do multi-threading better on Android.
+This is also the reason we ended up moving from single-threaded apps, to AsyncTask & Intent Services, and finally to RxJava.

+Going back to our example, here is a diagram that illustrates how

 If you are a visual kind of person, here is a diagram for you: